jinmo2482/livox_ros_driver2_stabilizer/README.md

   Other parameters not mentioned in this table are not suggested to be changed unless fully understood.

+**Leveled point cloud topic for aerial platforms**

+The driver now publishes an additional point cloud topic that automatically levels the Mid360 measurements using the built-in IMU.
+When IMU data is available, the driver rotates each point so that the gravity vector aligns with the world Z-axis, keeping the point cloud parallel to the ground even if the drone pitches or rolls.

+* Default topic name (single topic mode): `/livox/lidar_level`
+* Multi-topic mode name: `/livox/lidar_level_<ip>`
+* Frame ID: `<frame_id>_level` (for example, `livox_frame_level`)

+This topic uses the same PointCloud2 field layout as `/livox/lidar`, enabling a drop-in replacement for downstream consumers that expect leveled data.

 &ensp;&ensp;&ensp;&ensp;***Livox_ros_driver2 pointcloud data detailed description :***

 1. Livox pointcloud2 (PointXYZRTLT) point cloud format, as follows :